dora-team/dora.dev/hugo/content/capabilities/database-change-management/index.md

 You can also use migrations to create empty database schemas for development and testing.

-As shown in the following digram, every database instance has a table that records which migrations you have run against that instance.
+As shown in the following diagram, every database instance has a table that records which migrations you have run against that instance.
 Then you can perform updates automatically using a tool or script which executes migrations that have not already been